paramitepie/database-docs/articles/field_types/use_exp.md

 **sqr(argument)** – calculates the argument to square.
 The argument is of the numeric type, the calculation result is of the numeric type.

-**sqrt(argument)** – calculates the argument‟s square root.
+**sqrt(argument)** – calculates the argument's square root.
 The argument is of the numeric type, the calculation result is of the numeric type.

-**log(argument)** – calculates the argument‟s natural logarithm.
+**log(argument)** – calculates the argument's natural logarithm.
 The argument is of the numeric type, the calculation result is of the numeric type.

 **exp(argument)** – raise E number to the argument degree.
 The argument is of the numeric type, the calculation result is of the numeric type.

-**sign(argument)** – returns:-1 if the argument is negative, 0 – if the argument is 0, 1 – if the argument is positive.
+**sign(argument)** – returns:-1 – if the argument is negative, 0 – if the argument is 0, 1 – if the argument is positive.
 The argument is of the numeric type, the calculation result is of the numeric type.

 **abs(argument)** – returns the argument‟s absolute value.
 The argument is of the numeric type, the calculation result is of the numeric type.

-**round(argument1, argument2)** – rounds the 1st argument value to the symbols amount after the comma, assigned by the 2nd argument.
+**round(argument1, argument2)** – rounds the 1st argument value to the symbols amount after the decimal place, assigned by the 2nd argument.
 The 1st argument is of the double type, the 2nd argument is of the numeric type, the calculation result is of the numeric type.

 ### Date & Time Processing Functions ###